tokio-rs/website-next/content/tokio/tutorial/spawning.md

 [[info]]
 | Concurrency does not mean parallism.
 Because Tokio is asynchronous, many
-| requests may be processed concurrently on a single thread.
+| requests can be processed concurrently on a single thread.

 To process connections concurrently, a new task is spawned for each inbound connection.
 The connection is processed on this task.